De Facto in WA: Your Legal Rights & Obligations

 The court will consider factors such as:

-Given these time limits, it’s crucial for cohabiting couples to seek legal advice promptly after separation to ensure they apply for property orders within the prescribed period.
-Delaying action may result in a loss of entitlements or a more complex and costly legal process.
+Given these time limits, it’s important to seek legal advice as soon as possible after separation to ensure you apply for property orders within the time frame.
+Delaying may mean you lose entitlements or a more complicated and expensive legal process.

-Taking the First Steps: Seeking Independent Legal Advice
+Taking the First Step: Get Independent Legal Advice

 If you are in a cohabiting relationship or considering entering into one, it’s crucial to seek legal advice from experienced family law professionals.
 They can help you understand your legal rights and obligations, prepare or review a BFA and provide guidance on estate planning and other important matters.

-At Perth Divorce Lawyers, our knowledgeable team is here to help you navigate the complexities of de facto law in Western Australia.
-We can assist you with property settlement, care and living arrangements for children of the relationship, maintenance and financial agreements.
+At Perth Divorce Lawyers, our team of experts can help you through the de facto law in Western Australia.
+We can assist with property settlement, care and living arrangements for children of the relationship, maintenance and financial agreements.

-Contact us today to schedule a consultation and take the first steps towards protecting your rights and interests.
+Get in touch today to book a consultation and take the first step.